yassourlab/GInGeR/README.md

 GInGeR's outputs two results files:

-1. context_level_matches.csv - the locations in the reference database that match the genomic contexts that were detected in the assembly graph for the genes of interest.
-TODO - write in detail about the format
+1. context_level_matches.csv - a CSV specifying the locations in the reference database that match the genomic contexts that were detected in the assembly graph for the genes of interest.
+The CSV columns are:
+    * gene - the gene of interest (name is taken from the fasta of genes given as input to the pipeline)
+    * reference_contig - the reference sequence (usually an assembly contig) where the context of gene in the sample was matched
+    * in_context - the name of the incoming context that was matched (the equivalent sequence can be found in all_in_paths.fasta)
+    * out_context - the name of the outgoing context that was matched (the equivalent sequence can be found in all_out_paths.fasta)
+    * in_context_start - the start of the match of the incoming context to the reference sequence
+    * gene_start - the end of the match of the incoming context to the reference sequence (note that the gene is not necessarily found there, this is the estimated start location of the gene)
+    * gene_end - the start of the match of the outgoing context to the reference sequence
+    * out_context_end - the end of the match of the outgoing context to the reference sequence
+    * match_score - the match score.
+Namely, the % of matching base-pairs between the genomic contexts and the reference sequence
+    * Genome - the genome id as inferred from the reference_contig field
+    * species - the species name as inferred from UHGG-metadata.tsv

 2. species_level_matches.csv - an aggregation of the first output by gene and species, intending to summarize whether a gene was detected on a certain species in the sample.
-TODO - write in detail about the format
+The CSV columns are:
+    * gene - the gene of interest as described for `context_level_output.csv`
+    * species - the species name as described for `context_level_output.csv`
+    * references_ratio - the % of instances of the species that included the gene (given as a ratio in the range [0,1])
+    * match_score_max - the maximal match score for the given gene and species
+    * species_instances - the number of instances of the given species taken into account in the calculation (determined as the minimum between `--max-species-representatives` and the number of instances found in the UHGG database)

 # Reference database